matveynator/chicha-isotope-map/README.md

 3) Open [http://localhost:8765](http://localhost:8765) — that’s it.

 ### Option 4.
 Guided Linux service setup
 Prefer a colourful guided install?
-Launch the wizard and it will ask for port, domain, database path/URI, and support e-mail, then write a port-specific systemd unit and try to enable it automatically:
+On Linux only, launch the wizard and it will ask for port, domain, database path/URI, and support e-mail, then write a port-specific systemd unit and try to enable it automatically:

 ```bash
 ./chicha-isotope-map -setup